The term integrative can be defined as “various parts or aspects being joined together.” It implies cohesiveness and completeness.

 - To prevent and manage side effects from modern treatments without using drugs;

 - To maintain the body’s immune function to help it to fight cancer;

 - To teach each individual how to eat a cancer-fighting diet;

 - To reduce the risk of a recurrence.

 Integrative Naturopathic Oncology combines the two medical disciplines of modern oncology (which uses surgery, chemotherapy, radiation and hormone therapies) and naturopathic medicine.
 Naturopathic medicine involves the use of “natural” therapies to treat disease and stems from the philosophy that by removing factors that interfere with health, and restoring optimal functioning of our organ systems, our body can fight disease.
-Natural therapies include plant-based medicine, vitamin supplementation, hydrotherapy (using hot and cold temperatures to affect physiology), acupuncture, diet and nutrition, exercise, and detoxification.
+Natural therapies include plant-based medicine, vitamin supplementation, hydrotherapy (using hot and cold temperatures to affect physiology), acupuncture, diet and nutrition, exercise and physical therapy, IV therapies and detoxification.

 Is Integrative Naturopathic Oncology for You?

 Medical oncologists, without a doubt, have a very difficult job.
 They are the experts in surgical procedures to take the cancer out of your body.
 They are the experts in delivering targeted radiation.
 They are the experts in deciding which course of chemotherapy is the best for your particular type of cancer.